AvaloniaUI/avalonia-docs/docs/reference/controls/detailed-reference/timepicker.md

 ---
+title: TimePicker
 description: REFERENCE - Built-in Controls
 ---

 import TimePickerScreenshot from '/img/gitbook-import/assets/timepicker.gif';

-# Time Picker
+# TimePicker

-The time picker has two or three 'spinner' controls to allow the user to pick a time value.
+The `TimePicker` has two or three 'spinner' controls to allow the user to pick a time value.
 The time picker can work in 24 or 12 hour formats.
 The picker controls display when the control is clicked.

 ## Useful Properties